MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-findwindowa.md

 If the function succeeds, the return value is a handle to the window that has the specified class name and window name.

+If the function fails, the return value is <b>NULL</b>.
 This function does not modify the last error value.

 ## -remarks